Samagra-Development/Samagra-Website/src/pages/project/maha-agri.md

   items:
     - title: With increasing uncertainties (climatic and economic) in agriculture, farmers require support from the state
+      image: /img/leap-icon-2-removebg-preview.png
     - title: Poor internal coordination and processes limit the department’s ability to provide this support
+      image: /img/gpr-icon-3-removebg-preview.png
-    - title: "The problem is compounded by a weak feedback loop: farmers’ voices do not reach decision-makers"
+    - title: The problem is compounded by a weak feedback loop and farmers’ voices do not reach decision-makers
+      image: /img/mahaagri-icon-1-removebg-preview.png
 programHighlightsSection:
   isVisible: true
   description: ""